jeighmz/open-ai-stuff/README.md

 ## Features

-- LLM with command-line user input
+- LLM with command-line user input and voice sythensizer

 ## Tools